 After a network topology is enabled, portions of the network that have been edited or modified become out of date in the topology.
 The network topology for a given area of a network is only as current as the last time it was enabled or validated (whichever occurred last).
-The content you see on a map may not be match what is stored in the network topology, and as a result, analytics (tracing and diagrams) which read the network topology may be based on outdated information and return inaccurate results.
+The content you see on a map may not match what is stored in the network topology, and as a result, analytics (tracing and diagrams) that read the network topology may be based on outdated information and return inaccurate results.
 Dirty areas are used to mark information that is new to the network and is not reflected in the network topology.
 The network topology must be validated to include these changes in tracing and diagram operations.

 See Validate a network topology for more information.